 So always check your washers and driers for cats and kittens before starting a wash or dry cycle.

-Decorated houses, trick-or-treating, excited visitors, noise, masks, costumes, candy corn, pumpkins and spiders galore ...
+Decorated houses, trick-or-treating, excited visitors, noise, masks, costumes, candy, pumpkins and spiders galore ...
 Halloween is all great fun for those taking part!
+But there's often a lot of unusual activity and it can be a confusing, even frightening time for pets.

-But there's often lots of unusual activity and it can be a confusing time for pets.
-Here in the UK we have an additional celebration, Guy Fawkes' Night, on November 5th with bonfires, fireworks and other festivities.
-However, what used to be a one-day event has turned into several weeks of firework displays which start towards the end of October and continue well into November.
+Here in the UK we have an additional celebration, Guy Fawkes' Night on November 5th, involving bonfires and fireworks.
+What used to be purely a one-night event often now turns into several weeks of firework displays, starting at the end of October and continuing well into November.

-But whether you're celebrating on October 31st, November 5th, or some other time completely - all of it can cause a great deal of extra stress and anxiety for our pets.
+But whether you're celebrating on October 31st or November 5th or some other time completely - all of it can cause a great deal of extra stress and anxiety for our pets.

-just before you head off to enjoy some seasonal fun (and candy!),
+So before you head off to enjoy some seasonal fun,

-here are our topical tips for keeping your cats calm, happy and safe for the evening.
+here are our topical tips for keeping your cats calm, happy and safe.

 That's it for this month.
 Happy Halloween!
 We'll be back towards the end of November for some festive fun, looking towards the holiday season and Christmas.

 Meanwhile, enjoy the spooky festivities and, as our opening quote says, remember your ABCs - Always Be Careful out there, and stay safe, secure, and warm!

 Missed a Meezer Musings?
 A list of previous newsletters can be found here.